-If this is you then don’t panic.
-I hear this a lot so you are not the only one and I’m here to help.
+If this is you, don’t panic.
+I hear this a lot and am here to help.
 About 10 years ago, marketers were completely focused on the conversion rate of the overall site but now a website’s overall conversion rate isn’t really that important.

-Ever since the emergence of great content and it’s important role in SEO and brand building, conversion rates have actually decreased considerably because many consumers are now browsing more before they buy.
-The sheer number of choices available means they are far more choosey about where they spend their money.
-It is very common for shoppers to visit a website 7 or 8 times before they make a purchase and this obviously plays havoc with your site’s overall conversion rate.
+Ever since the emergence of great content and its important role in SEO and brand building, conversion rates have actually decreased considerably because many consumers are doing more browsing before they buy.
+The choice available means they’re far more choosy about where they spend their money.
+It’s common for shoppers to visit a website seven or eight times before making a purchase.
+This can play havoc with your site’s overall conversion rate.

-Where do I start improving my website conversion rate?
+Where do I start in improving my website conversion rate?

-The conversion process starts from before people land on your website and continues all the way through to the final sale or action you want them to achieve.
-Here are a few areas where you can improve your site conversion rates along the customer journey.
+The conversion process starts before people land on your website and continues all the way through to the final sale or action you want them to take.

 Better conversion by attracting the right customer

-Firstly, if you are attracting the wrong type of customer to your website then they will never convert.
+First, if you’re attracting the wrong type of customer to your website then they’ll never convert.
 Lots of traffic and very little conversion probably means your online marketing and on-site content is targeted towards the wrong set of keyword terms and ultimately, the wrong customer.

 Take a look at your Google analytics and Webmaster Tools to see what phrases your website is ranking for and where your customers are coming from.
 Is this a true reflection of the products and services that you sell?
-If not, then carry out some keyword research to see what other keyword terms and phrases people are using to find what you sell.
-Once you have this in place you need to implement the changes into your meta data, on-site content and start to focus your marketing efforts on marketing in these areas.
+If not, carry out keyword research to see what other terms and phrases people are using to find what you sell.
+Once you have this information you need to implement the changes into your meta data and on-site content and start to focus your marketing efforts on promoting these areas.

 Bad content that leads to poor conversion

-If you believe your site is well optimised for the correct keywords then we need to look further under the hood to understand how people are navigating through your site, identify the best and worst performing pages and find out where people are leaving your site.
+If you believe your site is well optimised for the correct keywords then we need to look further under the hood to understand how people are navigating through your site, identify the best and worst performing pages and find out at what point people are leaving your site.

 Under the behaviour tab in Google Analytics you can also look under Site Content > Exit pages to see what pages have the highest exit rate from your site.
-This will enable you to quickly identify where you are losing value traffic and to do something about it.
+This will enable you to quickly identify where you are losing valuable traffic and do something about it.

 Poorly converting homepage

 Your promotional banners should also be clear and sell the benefits of your products rather than just the product itself.
-Remember that people won’t buy your products if they don’t know they need them!
-Make your messages clear, enticing and also includes free products or shipping were possible.
+Remember people won’t buy your products if they don’t know they need them!
+Make your messages clear, enticing and also include free products or shipping where possible.

 Stop poor conversion on mobile websites

-Websites that are not mobile friendly also affect your conversion rates because it is too difficult to view your site properly, then to navigate and buy.
+Websites that are not mobile friendly also affect your conversion rates because it is too difficult to view the site properly and navigate the way to checkout.
 Google is now really clamping down on user-experience so you need to make sure that your website works perfectly on a mobile phone.
-You will probably find that about 30% of your current site visitors are on a mobile device and this is only going to increase with 50%+ likely within 18 months.
+You will probably find that about 30% of your site’s visitors are using a mobile device and this is only going to increase with 50%+ likely within 18 months.

 This could be a reason for poor conversion but also high bounce-rate on many of your web pages.
-So make sure you check all of your pages by using a mobile device.
+So make sure you check how your pages appear on a mobile device.

 Improve poor conversion on products pages

-Many online shop owners are so focused on the homepage and offers that the product pages are often overlooked.
-When someone lands on your product page they have effectively landed on a ‘money page’ and that is why you need to try to doubly hard to convert them into a customer.
+Many online shop owners are so focused on the homepage and promotional offers, that the product pages often get overlooked.
+When someone lands on your product page they’ve effectively landed on a ‘money page’.
+You need to try doubly hard to convert them into a customer.
 All your marketing efforts and spend have gone into getting customers this far so don’t waste it.

-The most important parts of a product page that will aid conversion are as follows:
+The most important parts of a product page that will aid conversion are:

 - Product Titles – You product titles should be clear and precise.
 Strong titles are also good for SEO if tagged with an H1 tag.